Xiangyang1984/Pneumo-Typer/README.md

            A directory containing files in GenBank format, FASTA format, or a combination of both.
     OPTIONAL ARGUMENTS:
     ~~~~~~~~~~~~~~~~~~~
 	-o, --output_directory
-           An output directory holding all the generated files by pneumo-typer.pl. if this option is not set,  a directory named "pneuma-pyper_workplace" will be created in the bin directory from where pneumo-typer.pl was invoked.
+           An output directory holding all the generated files by pneumo-typer.pl. if this option is not set,  a directory named "ipneumo-pyper_workplace" will be created in the bin directory from where pneumo-typer.pl was invoked.
-       -m, --multiple_threads
+       -t, --multiple_threads
            Set thread number (Default: 1)
-       -jb, --start_at_blast
-           Jump to a local blastn analysis, and skip sequencing extraction (Default: F).
+       -Ss, --skip_sequence_processing
+           Skip the process of sequence processing (STEP-1) (Default: F).
        -hgc, --homologous_gene_cutoff
            Set E-value, Identify, Coverage (Query and Subject), Match_length (alignment length) cutoff in Blastn analysis (default: E-value=1e-5, Identify=70, Coverage=95, Match_length=100).
-       -js, --jump_serotype
+       -Sb, --skip_blastn
-           After blastn analysis, users can jump the process of doing blastn file to perform Serotype analysis again.
+           Skip the process of doing blastn during serotype analysis.
        -p, --prodigal_annotation
            Annotate all genomes using prodigal.
        -m, --mlst
            Perform mlst analysis (Default: T).
        -c, --cgmlst
            Perform cgmlst analysis.
-It needs >10 mins for one genome (Default: F).
+It need >10 mins for one genome (Default: F).
+       -Rh, --recreate_heatmap
+           Re-create the heatmap of cps gene distribution in genomes (Default: F).
+At this step, users can add a parameter "phylogenetic_tree" or "strain_reorder_file".
+       -Rf, --recreate_figure
+           Re-create the figure of the genetic organlization of cps gene cluster for genomes (Default: F).
+At this step, users can add a parameter "phylogenetic_tree" or "strain_reorder_file".
+       -tree, --phylogenetic_tree
+           A Newick format tree file is used by Pneumo-Typer to automatically accociate the genomes with their phylogeny.
+Meanwhile, Pneumo-Typer will output a file named "temp_strain_reorder_file", which contains the order information of genomes in tree from up to down.
+It should be noted that all nodes name in provided tree must completely match with the genbank files name of all genomes.
+       -srf, --strain_reorder_file
+           A two-column tab-delimited text file is used to sort genomes from up to down accoding to users requirement.
+Each row must consist of a strain name followed by the numerical order that is used for sorting genomes.
+It should be noted that all strains name must completely match with the genbank files name of all genomes.
        -Ts, --test
-           Run pneumo-typer using Test_data as input to check whether pneumo-typer is installed successfully (Default: F).
+           Run pneumo-typer using Test_data as input to check whether Pneumo-Typer is installed successfully (Default: F).
        -V, --version
-           The version of pneumo-typer.
+           The version of Pneumo-Typer.
        -h, --help
            Show this message.